 Weston-Super-Mare-Lido-1937

-A beautiful art deco pool opened in 1937 situated on the edge of the sea.
+A beautiful art deco pool opened in 1937 situated on the edge of sea.

 Every afternoon throughout the summer, a team of five professional divers including one woman performed acrobatic feats “just for the kicks and the thrills.”